ttuning/IoT-Monitoring-Template/README.md

 Simply download this repository and run it using the Corona SDK.
 (Start with main.lua)

+## Changing Themes

+All of the data for this application comes from a file called buildingdata.lua.
+To change the look and feel of this applicaiton to fit your interests simply change the data to suit your needs.
+Changing theme colors is also possible via the theme vaiables.

 ## Built With

 * [Corona](https://coronalabs.com/) - The 2D Game Engine